eeditiones/jinks/profiles/jinntap/doc/README.md

 The **Jinntap** integration brings editing of your documents directly in your app.
 It enables creating new TEI (and JATS) files and editing existing ones.
+Read more about JinnTap, get help on editing or learn about customization in its [documentation](https://jinnelements.github.io/jinn-tap/).

 # Customising the editor